Halo-Lab/eleventy-plugin-styles/README.md

 > If path starts with leading slash (`/`), then it will be removed.

 > If HTML file is in other directory, then referenced stylesheet, plugin will build relative path to style.
 For example, if output of HTML is `_site/pages/about.html` and CSS's public path is `style.css`(in root of `_site`), then plugin formats public path to `../style.css`.
-So you aren't needed to fix links to your assets 🤘!
+So you don't need to fix links to your assets 🤘!

 #### publicDirectory